T207-pixel/T207-pixel/README.md

 </h1>

 ### About Me:
--  Studying in Moscow engineering physical institute.
+-  Studying at Moscow engineering physical institute.
 -  My speciality is informatics and computer engineering.
 -  I prefer improving skills in various computer science spheres.